annotorious/project-website-source/content/annotorious/getting-started/_index.md

 ## From CDN

-Alternatively, you can grab script and stylesheet from the [jsDelivr CDN](https://www.jsdelivr.com/package/npm/@recogito/annotorious).
+Alternatively, you can grab script and stylesheet directly from the [jsDelivr CDN](https://www.jsdelivr.com/package/npm/@recogito/annotorious).

 ```html
 <!-- CSS stylesheet -->